Does Platinum scratch?

 The first step towards removing heavy wear starts on the jeweller’s bench.
 First of all, the polisher removes deep gouges and dents by filing the metal.
 Next, the Platinum ring is polished.
 Using a motorised machine, abrasive rouge is applied to pads.
 Spinning at high speed, the surface of the ring is polished.

-While light wear requires a less intensive treatment, small scratches polish out fairly easily.
+While light wear requires less intensive treatment, small scratches polish out fairly easily.
 The regular process of re-finishing the ring restores the shine to an as-new condition.
 Unlike 18ct White Gold, there is no Rhodium coating added to the ring.
 This is due to the natural whiteness of Platinum which does not require Rhodium plating.

 Should you worry about Platinum wearing?

 The important thing to remember is not to worry about the presence of small scratches or marks on a ring.
 Almost all re-polishing work is routine for most jewellers.
 Most noteworthy, pay special attention to small claws appearing worn around precious gemstones.
-The single most common cause for lost diamonds comes from worn claws.
-Since inspection is an important part of our own service, we routinely check claws as part of the refinishing process.
-As a result we are able to advise our clients if there appears to be any risk in gemstone settings.
+The single most common cause of lost diamonds comes from worn claws.
+Since an inspection is an important part of our own service, we routinely check claws as part of the refinishing process.
+As a result, we are able to advise our clients if there appears to be any risk in gemstone settings.

 Cleaning Platinum jewellery at home

 The shine of Platinum can be restored to a great extent using specialist cleaning materials.
 A great way to get Platinum shining again is by using the Connoisseur beauty wipes.
 We highly recommend the beauty wipes, which will restore the shine on Platinum and Palladium.
-Each pack includes 25 re-usable dry wipes .
+Each pack includes 25 re-usable dry wipes.
 They contain a dry compound which removes tarnishes and dirt, fills small scratches and they never dry out.

 Care with fine Platinum detail

-Platinum vs Rhodium plated white Gold
+Platinum vs Rhodium-plated white Gold

-Rhodium plating, applied to white gold tends to be more scratch resistant than Platinum.
+Rhodium plating, applied to white gold tends to be more scratch-resistant than Platinum.
 However, the slow and gradual wear of Rhodium reveals the tinted true colour of white gold.
 For this reason, many buyers favour Platinum for its true colour—choosing to have their jewellery re-polished from time to time.

 What to do if your brand new ring shows small scratches

 Sometimes, despite great care, your brand new engagement ring reveals small scratches and wear.
 Please don’t despair.
 It is normal for most rings to show wear within a very short time of putting the item on.
 Owing to the pristine, even surface, small marks are more visible.
-Don’t think that your ring will remain mirror polished forever—especially where the ring makes contact with other objects.
+Don’t think that your ring will remain mirror-polished forever—especially where the ring makes contact with other objects.

 There is a simple solution to improving the appearance from small scratches—using the Dazzlestik or Beauty Wipes (see above).
-Alternatively the ring can be sent back to your jeweller to remove any small scratches.
+Alternatively, the ring can be sent back to your jeweller to remove any small scratches.
 But be prepared for additional scratches to appear once you have the ring back.